The-ring-io/flutter_phoenix/README.md

 Easily restart your application from scratch, losing any previous state.

+# Flutter 2.0 and null-safety

+From 1.0.0 and onwards, flutter_phoenix is null-safe and requires Dart SDK 2.12.0 minimum.

+If you want to keep using flutter_phoenix but cannot migrate to null-safety yet, use the version 0.1.0 instead.

 ## Usage

 Wrap you App widget in the `Phoenix` widget.